vocdoni/docs/docs/protocol/data-schema.md

 - `shh://<publicKey>`
   - Uses Ethereum Whisper protocol

-Providing several fallbacks in a single field can be achieved by using a **comma separated list of URI's** like below:

-- `pss://<publicKey@address>,pubsub://<topic>,shh://<publicKey>`
-    - Attempt to use PSS in the first place, sending an encrypted message to the given address using the given public key
-    - In case of error, attempt to post a message to the given topic on IPFS PubSub
-    - If both fail, try to post a message to the given public key using Whisper

 URI order matters here too:
-- Clients are expected to try using the first service from the list
+- Clients are expected to try using URI's from left to right
-- Services like Gateways are expected to listen to all protocols defined on the metadata
+- In the event of a mismatch, the data from the leftmost functional service is used

 ## Entity metadata

 Entities are able to create voting processes.
 As such, users need to be able to subscribe to them and retrieve basic information about the organization.

 The metadata of an entity is an aggregate of information living on the Blockchain and P2P filesystems.
-For a complete reference of every section, see the [Entity Resolver](/protocol/entity-metadata?id=entityresolver) and the [Data schema](/protocol/entity-metadata?id=data-schema) on the Entity metatdata chapter.
+For a complete reference of every section, see the [Entity Resolver](/protocol/entity-metadata?id=entityresolver) contract and the [Data schema](/protocol/entity-metadata?id=data-schema) on the Entity metatdata chapter.

 - [Entity metadata](/protocol/entity-metadata?id=entity-metadata-1)
 - [Gateway boot nodes](/protocol/entity-metadata?id=gateway-boot-nodes)